 This means continuously assessing the different components of a programme, and whether progress is made towards the planned objectives.
 It informs any changes to be made in the implementation and supports continuous quality improvement in programme delivery.
-It is also important for testing new ideas.
+Monitoring can stimulate innovation to overcome implementation barriers, and for ensuring equity.